How to protect your kids from Reddit, Robinhood, and other social media sites encouraging reckless trading.

 Singh, Manoj.
 (2021, Jan 9).
 Investopedia.
 How to become your own stock analyst.
 Retrieved from https://www.investopedia.com/articles/basics/09/become-your-own-stock-analyst.asp

-Angie Furubotten-LaRosee, Certified Financial Planner™, speaker, host of Confidence & Change podcast, and founder of Avea Financial Planning, LLC, a fee-only, fiduciary financial advice and investment management firm for women nearing or in retirement, especially those who are widowed or divorced. www.Aveafp.com
+Angie Furubotten-LaRosee, Certified Financial Planner™, speaker, podcaster, and founder of Avea Financial Planning, LLC, a flat fee, fee-only, fiduciary financial advisor and investment management firm for retiring PNNL (Pacific Northwest National Laboratory) employees. www.Aveafp.com

 #realfinancialplanning #financialplannertricities #fiduciary